yohm/sim_indirect_recip_stochastic/README.md

 # Indirect Reciprocity with Stochastic Reputation

-The source code for the manuscript "Indirect Reciprocity with Stochastic Reputation" by Yohsuke Murase and Christian Hilbe.
+The source code for the manuscript "Indirect Reciprocity with Stochastic and Dual Reputation Updates" by Yohsuke Murase and Christian Hilbe.

 ## Build